-Perhaps you need to find a bathroom spot outside in the middle of the night, or just need some extra light to help rummage around in a cabinet or your van’s garage.
+Perhaps you need to find a bathroom spot outside in the middle of the night, or just need some extra light to help rummage around in a cabinet or your camper van’s storage areas.

 Either way, a headlamp is the perfect hands-free companion when you need light, and a good headlamp will offer you varying levels of brightness, as well as a red light setting, which is great if you need a bit of light, but don’t want to ruin your night-vision or blind/wake up your camping companions when you have it on.

-This headlamp is compact, lightweight and no-bounce, so you can use it for sports as well as general vanlife stuff.
+This headlamp is compact, lightweight and no-bounce, so you can use it for sports as well as general camping stuff.

 If you’re taking your van off-road, even if it’s just to find a nice boondocking spot to camp in the forest, then there’s a chance you can get stuck in mud, sand or snow.